-• On September 28, 2024, the Registrant added First Trust Advisors, L.P, Inc. as a strategist in the program and updated Item 4 accordingly, and added Charles Schwab & Co., Inc. as a custodian for the program and updated Item 4 accordingly.
+- On September 28, 2024, the Registrant added First Trust Advisors, L.P, Inc. as a strategist in the program and updated Item 4 accordingly, and added Charles Schwab & Co., Inc. as a custodian for the program and updated Item 4 accordingly. - In this update, the Registrant added State Street Global Advisors and LoCorr Funds as strategists in the program and updated Item 4 accordingly. - While not material, the Registrant also made additional updates throughout this Brochure to enhance readability for clients.

-Item 3 Table of Contents
+Item 3 Table of Context

 Item 1 Cover Page 1

 Item 2 Material Changes 2

 Item 3 Table of Contents 2

 Item 4 Services, Fees and Compensation 3

-Item 5 Account Requirements and Types of Clients 7
+Item 5 Account Requirements and Types of Clients 6

-Item 6 Portfolio Manager Selection and Evaluation 8
+Item 6 Portfolio Manager Selection and Evaluation 6

-Item 7 Client Information Provided to Portfolio Managers 11
+Item 7 Client Information Provided to Portfolio Managers 9

-Item 8 Client Contact With Portfolio Managers 11
+Item 8 Client Contact With Portfolio Managers 9

-Item 9 Additional Information 111
+Item 9 Additional Information 9

+Any Ouestions?
+14